sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/configuration/configure-otel.md

 By default, the collected metrics go through 3 processors:

-* [`memory_limiter`](https://github.com/open-telemetry/opentelemetry-collector/tree/main/processor/memorylimiterprocessor), to limit the memory consumed by the *OpenTelemetry Collector* process (configurable)
+* [`memory_limiter`](https://github.com/open-telemetry/opentelemetry-collector/tree/main/processor/memorylimiterprocessor) to limit the memory consumed by the *OpenTelemetry Collector* process (configurable)
-* [`batch`](https://github.com/open-telemetry/opentelemetry-collector/tree/main/processor/batchprocessor) to process data in batch of 10 seconds (configurable)
+* [`batch`](https://github.com/open-telemetry/opentelemetry-collector/tree/main/processor/batchprocessor) to process data in batches of 10 seconds (configurable)
 * [`metricstransform`](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/metricstransformprocessor) to enrich the collected metrics

-This `metricstransform` processor is particularly useful when the receiving platform requires specific labels on the metrics that are not set by default by the **Hardware Sentry Exporter for Prometheus**.
+This `metricstransform` processor is particularly useful when the receiving platform requires specific labels on the metrics that are not set by default by **Hardware Sentry Exporter for Prometheus**.
 The `metricstransform` processor has [many options to add, rename, delete labels and metrics](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/processor/metricstransformprocessor).

 Note that **Hardware Sentry Exporter for Prometheus** can also be configured to [add additional labels to the collected metrics](configure-exporter.md).

 ## Exporters

-This section defines the destination of collected metrics. **${project.name}** version **${project.version}** includes support for the below exporters:
+The `exporters` section defines the destination of collected metrics. **${project.name}** version **${project.version}** includes support for the below exporters:

 * [OLTP/HTTP](https://github.com/open-telemetry/opentelemetry-collector/blob/main/exporter/otlphttpexporter/README.md)
 * [OLTP/gRPC](https://github.com/open-telemetry/opentelemetry-collector/blob/main/exporter/otlpexporter/README.md)